andreamussap/everypillreminder/docs/friends.md

 # Friends

-Adding a friend is **required** when you want to share the pharmaceutical information with others
+Adding a friend is **required** when you want to share pharmaceutical information with others

-Thinking about those who share the management of medications, **AFMussap Tech** developed this feature to help you to better coordinate this task with others
+Thinking about those who share the management of medications, **AFMussap Tech** developed this feature to help you to better coordinate this task

 Let's have a look at two examples of how this works.